Welcome to Ogawayama in English.

 - If you want to punch a phone number into your funky navigation system, the number of the phone in the lodge is 0267-99-2428.

-- Google map says it's here (must be opened in a new window).
+- Google map says it's here.

 Jonas Wiklund kindly let me have a copy of the sketch map he did for his excellent article introducing bouldering at Ogawayama.
 Click here for the map.